Department Chair of Religion, Associate Professor of Religion

 Ordained elder in the United Methodist Church since 1983.

 College teaching is a second career for me, though in my first career (as a United Methodist parish pastor), I enjoyed teaching and was inspired by my parishioners to return to school to learn biblical languages.
-I am currently in my tenth year at Simpson College, and in my seventh year as a member of the Religion Department.
-I teach primarily in the area of biblical studies, and appreciate the opportunities at a liberal arts college to also work with colleagues from other disciplines and to explore areas beyond my formal training.
-Currently I’m working on reading the Bible from an ecological lens.
+I am currently in my eleventh year at Simpson College, and in my eighth year as a member of the Religion Department.
+I teach primarily in the area of biblical studies, and appreciate the opportunities at a liberal arts college to work with colleagues from other disciplines and to explore areas beyond my formal training.
+Currently I’m working on reading the Bible from an ecological lens, and during Epiphany 2014 I will lead a 4-week ecumenical Bible study sponsored by the Indianola Green Team.
 I am an active member of the Society of Biblical Literature (the world’s largest organization of biblical scholars), and present regularly at regional and national meetings.
 My published work includes articles on teaching, feminist and queer biblical interpretation, and Methodist history.
 During the summer I usually spend time in Denver where I can use the resources of the Iliff Theological School library for my research.

 I enjoy interacting with students outside the classroom, whether in my office, in the kitchen at Denver’s Casa Karibu during the May Term “Call of Service” class in Colorado, or in the van driving to our annual departmental field trip to St. Paul, Minnesota.
 Recently I drove a van to Dallas where students in Prof. Steffen’s May Term class toured the sites related to the assassination of President Kennedy.
 It was fun to be part of a class I wasn’t teaching!
 My spouse and I live in an 1890 farmhouse about 10 miles from campus.
 We enjoy the wildlife and the peacefulness of the country, and we also appreciate sharing meals with students when our dining room table fills to capacity with enthusiastic eaters.